New York's 101st State Assembly district

 New York's 101st State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Brian Maher since 2023, replacing Brian Miller, who represents District 122 following the 2021-22 redistricting process.

 Geography

+2020s

+District 101 includes portions of Delaware, Orange, Sullivan, and Ulster counties.
+It includes the towns of Goshen, Walden, Ellenville, and towns within New York's Catskill Park such as Shandaken, Denning and Hardenburgh.

+The district overlaps (partially) with New York's 18th and 19th congressional districts, and the 39th, 41st, 42nd and 51st districts of the New York State Senate.

+2010s

 District 101 includes portions of Delaware, Herkimer, Oneida, Orange, Otsego, Sullivan, and Ulster counties.